Chyler Leigh: Career

-Leigh started acting at an early age and debuted in the film world at age 15 in 1997's Kickboxing Academy.
-She started hosting local TV shows and modeling; in 2001, Leigh nabbed the lead role in the box-office success Not Another Teen Movie as Janey Briggs opposite Chris Evans.
-She also appeared with the cast in Marilyn Manson's music video "Tainted Love", a song which appeared in the film.
-She was ranked number 65 on the Maxim Hot 100 Women of 2002.
-In 2002, Leigh was cast in two short-lived TV series: Girls Club, in which she played lawyer Sarah Mickle, and That '80s Show, in which she played punk rocker June Tuesday.
+Leigh began acting at an early age and debuted in film at 15 with 1997's Kickboxing Academy (1997).
+She started hosting local TV shows and modeling; in 2001, Leigh nabbed the lead role in the box office success, Not Another Teen Movie, as Janey Briggs opposite Chris Evans.
+She also appeared with the cast of the movie in Marilyn Manson's music video "Tainted Love", a song which was in the film.
+She was 65th on the Maxim Hot 100 Women of 2002.
+In 2002, Leigh was cast in two short-lived TV series: Girls Club, in which she played lawyer Sarah Mickle, and That '80s Show, playing punk rocker June Tuesday.
 She then became a series regular on the ABC legal drama The Practice, but was let go at the end of the season due to budget cuts.
-Following that, she joined the cast of Reunion in September 2005.
+She joined the cast of Reunion in September 2005.

-In ABC's medical drama Grey's Anatomy, Leigh first appeared as a woman in Joe's bar who was noticed by Derek Shepherd during the final two episodes of the third season, and her character is later revealed to be Lexie Grey, the younger half-sister of the titular character.
+In Grey's Anatomy, Leigh first appeared as a woman in Joe's bar who was noticed by Derek Shepherd during the final two episodes of the third season, and her character is later revealed to be Lexie Grey, the younger half-sister of the titular character.
 Leigh was made an official series regular for season four and remained so until the eighth-season finale, as Leigh chose to depart from the show after five years to spend more time with her family.

-Leigh also makes music with her husband Nathan West (East of Eli), under the name "WestLeigh".
+She makes music with her husband Nathan West (East of Eli), under the name "WestLeigh".
 They have performed covers and original songs.
 In 2015 for their 13th anniversary, they wrote "Love Lit the Sky".
 On Valentine's Day 2017, they released the single "Nowhere".
 Leigh has taken part in several of her husband's tours.
 On June 18, 2017, a single "Spirit of Samba" by Laurent Voulzy was released featuring Leigh, Nina Miranda, Luisa Maita, and Eloisia; in France, it reached the 99th position on the Syndicat National de l'Édition Phonographique chart.

-From 2015 to 2021, Leigh starred in the CBS/CW DC Comics television series Supergirl as Alex Danvers, the elder adopted sister of the titular character and a scientist and government agent at the Department of Extranormal Operations.
+From 2015 to 2021, Leigh starred in the CBS/The CW DC Comics television series Supergirl as Alex Danvers, the elder adopted sister of the titular character and a scientist and government agent at the Department of Extranormal Operations.
 She reprised the role on Arrow, The Flash, and Legends of Tomorrow during crossover events Crisis on Earth-X, Crisis on Infinite Earths, and "Armageddon".
 She made her directorial debut with the season six episode "Prom Again!".
 In April 2021, Leigh returned to Grey's Anatomy for the episode "Breathe".

-Since 2023, Leigh has co-starred in the Hallmark Channel series The Way Home with Andie MacDowell.
+Since 2023, she has co-starred in the Hallmark Channel series The Way Home with Andie MacDowell.